Civic (CVC) Price Reaches $0.33 on Exchanges

-Civic (CURRENCY:CVC) traded 3.8% higher against the U.S. dollar during the 24 hour period ending at 23:00 PM ET on January 12th.
-In the last seven days, Civic has traded 3.5% higher against the U.S. dollar.
-One Civic coin can now be bought for about $0.33 or 0.00000764 BTC on cryptocurrency exchanges.
-Civic has a total market capitalization of $223.08 million and approximately $18.73 million worth of Civic was traded on exchanges in the last day.
+Civic (CURRENCY:CVC) traded up 0.4% against the US dollar during the 1 day period ending at 20:00 PM ET on January 15th.
+Civic has a market cap of $223.72 million and $20.49 million worth of Civic was traded on exchanges in the last 24 hours.
+One Civic coin can currently be bought for approximately $0.33 or 0.00000775 BTC on exchanges.
+During the last seven days, Civic has traded 4.7% higher against the US dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.